awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 + Always enclose `value` in quotation marks \(""\)\.

-+ Some CAs allow or require additional values for value\.
++ Some CAs allow or require additional values for `value`\.
 Specify additional values as name\-value pairs, and separate them with semicolons \(;\), for example:

   `0 issue "ca.example.net; account=123456"`

 + If a CA receives a request for a certificate for a subdomain \(such as www\.example\.com\) and if no CAA record for the subdomain exists, the CA submits a DNS query for a CAA record for the parent domain \(such as example\.com\)\.
 If a record for the parent domain exists and if the certificate request is valid, the CA issues the certificate for the subdomain\.

 + We recommend that you consult with your CA to determine what values to specify for a CAA record\.

++ You can't create a CAA record and a CNAME record that have the same name because DNS doesn't allow using the same name for both a CNAME record and any other type of record\.

 + [Authorize a CA to Issue a Certificate for a Domain or Subdomain](#CAAFormat-issue)